KlaasMeersman/KlaasMeersman.github.io/inhoud/leds/index.md

 The choice for the LEDs is explained as follows:
 <iframe src="LED_selection_proposal_document.pdf" width="100%" height="600px"></iframe>

 Two types of PCBs were used to place the LEDs.
-The LED array consists of three type 1 and one type 2.
+The LED array consists of three [type 1](https://github.com/VerticalFarmIB3/VerticalFarmIB3.github.io\inhoud\energiemonitoring\PCBs Bert (Type1, Type2, Powerlogger)\Type1) and one [type 2](https://github.com/VerticalFarmIB3/VerticalFarmIB3.github.io\inhoud\energiemonitoring\PCBs Bert (Type1, Type2, Powerlogger)\Type2).

 The following PCB was designed:
 ![](images/Type1afb.png)